 Elimu Resource Centre was inspired by the children in our programs.
 Established in 2016, the Centre helps children, especially poor students in the Kenyan public school system, to improve their performance at school.
-Easy-to-use educational tools and self-directed study skills help students build self-drive and confidence.
+Scarce and easy-to-use educational tools and self-directed study skills help students build self-drive and confidence.

-Elimu Resource Centre is our response to the challenges faced by children in Elimu’s other educational projects.
-The obstacles faced by students in Kenya are many.
-In the public education system, the challenges include lack of teachers, high classroom populations of 50-70 students, too few textbooks (sometimes only 2 or 3 for an entire class)—the list goes on.
+Elimu Resource Centre is our response to the challenges faced by students in Kenya.
+In the public education system, the challenges include lack of teachers, high classroom populations up to 70 students, too few textbooks (sometimes only 1-3 for an entire class)—the list goes on.
 Challenges arising at home can include lack of funds for buying uniforms and school shoes which are compulsory, no textbooks for homework, dark or otherwise non-conducive study environments, no money for remedial help.

 The first step towards a solution was a mentorship program which grew from humble beginnings—as a remedial holiday study program.
 In 2015, it moved from teacher-directed tutoring to a more student-directed approach.
 Digital tools like eReaders and DVDs were introduced to allow students to work individually and at their own pace.
 Students themselves set the schedule and assisted each other through peer-to-peer teaching.

 Through our interactions with children, it became clear that the challenges are universal.
 The students most likely to succeed in this setting are those who are self-directed and highly motivated.
-The Centre benefits all types of students — primary and high school students, as well as post secondary and even adult learners at Project or doing distance learning.
+The Centre benefits all types of students — primary and high school students, as well as post secondary and even adult learners.
 Teachers also find a variety of useful resources which they can use in the classroom or for planning lessons.

 Elimu is very grateful for the generous support of The Charis Foundation for providing most of the operating costs for Elimu Resource Centre for the first three years of operation.
 The set-up costs, that is purchase of equipment, furnishings and installations were covered by our founder.